ExploreGinger and NutmegStay Fit

 DO NOT tempt this hike if there is any threat of wet weather.

-In some sections of the Gorges de Régalon, you need to use a lot of upper body strength.
+In some sections of the Gorges de Régalon, you must use a lot of upper body strength.
 If you suffer from shoulder issues, this hike is not recommended.

 Hiking Resources in Provence